 There are limiting cases, however, such as completely symmetric systems, where even more complicated free energies lead back to the Debye screening length.
-We give explicit general formulas for the screening length that are valid for any form of the free energy, including the ideal gas free energy, the lattice Flory-Huggins free energy or the Voorn-Overbeek free energy and find that the screening length exhibits a non-monotonic behavior as a function of the number of monomers of the polyions, and displays a different functional dependence on the volume fractions of the components then the standard Debye screening length.
-The strength of these anomalous behaviors depends on the number of charges of the components in the model and on the degree of asymmetry.

-We believe the importance of our results is not only to correctly evaluate the proper screening length but also to underline the consistency one needs to strive for in defining it.
+We give explicit general formulas for the screening length that are valid for any form of the free energy, including the ideal gas free energy, the Flory-Huggins free energy or the Voorn-Overbeek free energy and find that the screening length exhibits a non-monotonic under-screening behavior as a function of the number of monomers of the polyions, and displays a different functional dependence on the volume fractions of the components then the standard Debye screening length.
+We believe the importance of our methodology is not only to correctly evaluate the proper screening length but also to underline the consistency one needs to strive for in defining it.